qux7/gradle-testnotrunerror/README.md

 ```
 The plugin check for the string `@test.not.run=ignore` *anywhere* in the file,
 so it does not matter what kind of comment you use, and whether it is a comment.

+The plugin reads the source file only if the tests from that file did not run and
+the corresponding class is not on the excludeClassNames list.

 ### Command-line overrides
 You can override the boolean configuration parameters on the command line.